 While the ordinance lasts for only six months without the approval of the Legislative Assembly, the act makes the provisions of the ordinance a permanent part of state law.

-Some critics say anti-conversion legislation is designed to curb the so-called “Love Jihad” operations of Muslim organizations who lure non-Muslim girls into marriage with Muslim men, which obliges the brides to convert to Islam in accordance with sharia (Islamic law).
+Some critics say anti-conversion legislation is designed to curb the so-called “Love-Jihad” operations of Muslim organisations who lure non-Muslim girls into marriage with Muslim men, which obliges the brides to convert to Islam in accordance with sharia (Islamic law).

 Anti-conversion laws that prohibit conversions using force, allurement or fraud are already in place in nine of India’s 29 states.
 The existence of these laws makes Christians actively sharing their faith vulnerable to false accusation.
 The Indian government, however, stated in February that it has no plans to implement a nationwide anti-conversion law.